Usa Jingū: History

+Miroku-ji can still be found within the grounds of Usa Jingū.

+In connection with Miroku-ji, many Tendai temples were established across the Kunisaki Peninsula forming Rokugō Manzan (六郷満山).
+The resulting culture is said to be the first to have practiced shinbutsu-shūgō (神仏習合), or the syncretism of Buddhism and Shinto.
+For this reason, Usa Jingū and the Rokugō Manzan temples are considered to be the birthplace of shinbutsu-shūgō.

+Usa Jingū is today the center from which over 40,000 branch Hachiman shrines have grown.
+Usa's Hachiman shrine first appears in the chronicles of Imperial history during the reign of Empress Shōtoku.
+The empress allegedly had an affair with a Buddhist monk named Dōkyō.
+An oracle was said to have proclaimed that the monk should be made emperor; and the kami Hachiman at Usa was consulted for verification.
+The empress died before anything further could develop.

 In the 16th century, the temple was razed to the ground and repeatedly attacked by the Christian-sympathizing lord of Funai Ōtomo Yoshishige.
 The wife of Yoshishige, Ōtomo-Nata Jezebel was the High Priestess alongside Nara Clan and resisted against her former husband's attacks.

 Usa Jingū was designated as the chief Shinto shrine (ichinomiya) for the former Buzen province.

 From 1871 through 1946, Usa was officially designated one of the Kanpei-taisha (官幣大社), meaning that it stood in the first rank of government-supported shrines.
 Other similarly honored Hachiman shrines were Iwashimizu Hachimangū of Yawata in Kyoto Prefecture and Hakozaki-gū of Fukuoka in Fukuoka Prefecture.

 Mikoshi

-The earliest recorded use of a mikoshi was in the 8th century.
+Usa Jingū is considered to be the birthplace of mikoshi.
+The earliest recorded use of a mikoshi was in the 8th century during the Nara period.
 In 749, the shrine's mikoshi was used to carry the spirit of Hachiman from Kyushu to Nara, where the deity was to guard construction of the great Daibutsu at Tōdai-ji.
 By the 10th century, carrying mikoshi into the community during shrine festivals had become a conventional practice.